June 3, 2026

 What is working capital financing?

-By reviewing your balance sheet, you can gauge whether your current assets are sufficient to cover short-term liabilities or if additional financing is needed to fill the gap.
+Working capital financing is short-term business financing used to cover day-to-day operational expenses like payroll, rent, and inventory—not long-term investments or assets.
+By reviewing your balance sheet, you can gauge whether your current assets are enough to cover short-term liabilities or if you need extra financing to fill the gap.

 Working capital = Current assets – Current liabilities